jeff-hykin/nix_version_search_cli/readme.md

       }) {}).python312
     );

-Run again with --explain if you are not sure how to use this^
+Run again with --explain if you're not sure how to use this^
 ```